maidsafe/rfcs/proposed/0006-unified-structured-data-imporvement.md

 ##Expected outcome

-Removing the field `previous_owner_keys` simplifies code and reduces logical complexity during Structured Data Updates and ownership-transfers.
-This might further simplify vault logic in future to avoid Structured Data Collisions even for the same `location` (64 byte network address for the data) as vaults will now have to look only for a single field (`owners`) to make the storage key unique even though `location` wasn't unique.
+Changing the behavior of field `previous_owner_keys` simplifies code and reduces logical complexity during Structured Data Updates and ownership-transfers.
+This Rfc also shows how this field can improve vault logic in future to avoid Structured Data Collisions even for the same `location` (64 byte network address for the data) as vaults will now have to look only for a single field (`owners`) to make the storage key unique even though `location` wasn't unique.

 # Detailed design